ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-input-files.rst

    {
        private ArrayList<Pokemon> pokemonList = new ArrayList<Pokemon>();

-       public static void main(String[] args) throws IOException {
-            PokemonArrayList obj = new PokemonArrayList();
-            // Call a method to read in the data

-            // Call another method to do something with the data }

        // Write a method to read in the data, split it into attributes,
        // and save it into an ArrayList of Pokemon objects

        // Write a method that does something with the data
        // for example find the Pokemon with the highest speed
        // or print out all the Pokemon of a certain type.

+       public static void main(String[] args) throws IOException {
+            PokemonArrayList obj = new PokemonArrayList();
+            // Call your method to read in the data

+            // Call your method to do something with the data

+        }
     }